ChisanaKita/AIWAZ-Legacy/README.md

   > The purpose is to update those name so my bot won't get error each times he change somgthing.
 - Added: `np.js`
   > "np" stand for "Now Playing", This command will only display user who is listening spotify.
-  > This command will show the following info: song name, artist, album img, album, spotify link, Google search for the song.
+  > This command will show the following info: song name, artist, album image, album, spotify link, Google search for the song.
 ***
 - Changed: `message.js`
   > Use an embed message to log down incoming action, including the guild icon & the message channel<br>